Data collection

 DCI configuration general property page

-Description is a free-form text string describing DCI.
+Display name is a free form text string describing DCI.
 It is not used by the server and is intended for better information understanding by operators.
 If you use the Select button to choose a metric from the list, description field will be filled in automatically.

 Metric